scurlly/NFT-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/howto/howto_css_image_overlay.asp) - This helped me to get the hover effect on the image.
+- [Hover on Image](https://www.w3schools.com/howto/howto_css_image_overlay.asp) - This helped me to get the hover effect on the image.

 ## Author